Compression of Currents and Varifolds: Related work

 \subsection{Compression of currents and varifolds}

 The most closely related methods to this work are compression algorithms developed separately for currents and varifolds.
-In such methods, one builds a sparse greedy approximation to a given current/varifold based on a finite dictionary.
-To the best of our knowledge, there are three works \cite{CurveCompression,DURRLEMAN,VarCompression} focusing on compression of measure-based representations of shapes.
-The first work \cite{CurveCompression} only applies to the case of compression of curve measures, which makes it restricted to specific applications with curve data such as sulcal lines and $2D$ curve data.
-Therefore, our work is best compared against the more general works of \cite{DURRLEMAN} and \cite{VarCompression} which apply to compressing general submanifolds.
+To the best of our knowledge, there are three works \cite{CurveCompression,DURRLEMAN,VarCompression} focusing on the compression of such representations of shapes.
+The first work \cite{CurveCompression} only applies to the case of compression of curve measures, which makes it restricted to specific applications with curve data.
+Therefore, our work is best compared against the more general works of \cite{DURRLEMAN} and \cite{VarCompression}, which apply to compressing general submanifolds.

-The work of \cite{DURRLEMAN} is the first work to consider compression of measure-based representation of shapes.
-In particular, the compression of large-scale currents.
+The work of \cite{DURRLEMAN} is the first work to consider the compression of large-scale currents.
 This algorithm is an iterative greedy approach to approximating a target current.
 At each step, one adds a Dirac delta measure that is most correlated with the current residual measure, which is updated after each step.
-This algorithm guarantees decrease of the approximation error, and comes with an exponential convergence rate to the target current.
-However in practice, the computation of the residual and maximization step tends to be very expensive when running this algorithm on large-scale currents.
-One can form approximation to this using grid-based projections and the Fast Fourier Transform.
-However, the iterative nature of the algorithm and the per-iteration cost means it can be very slow to compress a given large-scale current with $\sim 10^{5}$ landmarks.
+This algorithm guarantees a decrease in the approximation error and comes with an exponential convergence rate to the target current.
+However in practice, the computation of the residual and maximisation step tends to be very expensive when running this algorithm on large-scale currents.
+One can form an approximation to this using grid-based projections and the Fast Fourier Transform.
+However, the iterative nature of the algorithm and the per-iteration cost mean it can be very slow to compress a given large-scale current with $\sim 10^{5}$ landmarks.
 As a result, such an algorithm is not suitable when one is interested in computing compressions of multiple currents, or if one wishes to perform the compression routinely as part of an algorithm for shape analysis, in reasonable time scales.
 Furthermore, the grid-based nature of the algorithm that makes it well suited for currents is a drawback if one wishes to compress varifolds, as the cardinality of the grid representation explodes with the inclusion of the tangential component of varifolds.